 Is the thought of planning a rotational or management-intensive grazing system daunting to you?
 If you are new to the concept, you will probably appreciate this free guide from the University of Minnesota Extension Service—Grazing Systems Planning Guide.

-The Grazing Systems Planning Guide is directed at beginners and walks graziers through the planning process sequentially.
+The Grazing Systems Planning Guide is directed at beginners.
+It walks graziers through the planning process sequentially.
 The guide starts by evaluating current land and livestock resources before progressing to designing paddocks, fences, water systems, and heavy-use areas.
 Then comes a section on managing pastures for optimum performance, followed by a chapter on keeping records.

 Along the way, the Grazing Systems Planning Guide answers key questions producers may have: